curl/everything-curl/usingcurl-returns.md

     reaching curl successfully.
 Like a firewall or other network arrangements.
 .
- 13. Unknown response to FTP PASV command, Curl couldn't parse the reply sent to the PASV request.
+ 13. Unknown response to FTP PASV command, Curl could not parse the reply sent to the PASV request.
 This is a strange server.
 PASV is used to setup the second data transfer connection in passive mode, see the [FTP uses two connections](ftp-twoconnections.md) section for more on that.
 You might be able to work-around this problem by using PORT instead, with the `--ftp-port` option.

  14. Unknown FTP 227 format.
-Curl couldn't parse the 227-line the server sent.
+Curl could not parse the 227-line the server sent.
     This is most certainly a broken server.
 A 227 is the FTP server's response when sending back information on how curl should connect back to it in passive mode.
 You might be able to work-around this problem by using PORT